Collaboration for a secure water future

 The forum highlighted the significance of translating potential water scenarios from a micro scale to a macro level of understanding – ensuring that thinking spans from entire landscapes down to individual homes.

-“The second key factor is scalability.
+ISF Senior Research Consultant Rachael Wakefield-Rann explains, “The second key factor is scalability.
 Connecting visions that might be affecting a city or an entire landscape and ensuring that our thinking goes from that scale down into the home and back out again.
-So, how you translate things that might happen at a micro scale up through the meso and to the macro level of understanding of what is happening.”
+So, how you translate things that might happen at a micro-scale up through the meso and to the macro level of understanding of what is happening.”

 Key takeaways included discussions on the role of stakeholders and how to engage with them meaningfully.

-“The key points and themes that emerged from all of our discussions during the day was about the role of stakeholders,” says ISF Senior Research Consultant Varsha Sivagurunathan.
+“The key points and themes that emerged from all of our discussions during the day were about the role of stakeholders,” says ISF Senior Research Consultant Varsha Sivagurunathan.
 “That is, who should be engaged with the process?
 How do we engage with different stakeholders in a meaningful way to create early good scenarios?”

 The learnings from the Water Futures Forum are expected to benefit water planners and policymakers as they strategically plan for an increasingly uncertain future in the water industry.
-The collaborative efforts of industry experts, practitioners, and policymakers will set the stage for proactive planning and decision-making in the face of evolving challenges in water.
+The collaborative efforts of industry experts, practitioners and policymakers will set the stage for proactive planning and decision-making in the face of evolving challenges in water.

-Water Futures Forum: Preparing futures scenarios, their representation and application
+Preparing futures scenarios, their representation and application

 Varsha Sivagurunathan: